harshi0102/emmanuel-and-harshika-collab-project/README.md

 # emmanuel-and-harshika-collab-project
-Technical documentation page by Emmanuel and Harshika
+Technical documentation page by Emmanuel and Harshika Javascript CSS and HTML